tearust/tea-docs/What_is_TEA?/Token_Economy.md

 > You can skip the detail and jump to the last session **miners economy** of this article to learn "How TEA can cold start and make miners and all of us rich".

-## Roles in the TEA Ecosystem That Need to be Addressed
+## Roles in the TEA Ecosystem That Need to Be Addressed

 - **Miners (or farmers):** They buy or rent physical or virtual TEA mining machines.
 They earn reward from the execution of tasks the TEA consensus assigns to them.
 The reward are paid in T token, [//TEA] for short.
 - **Camellia:** The name comes from the plant that tea is harvested from.
 In our TEA Project, Camellia is an NFT, CML for short.
 A TEA mining machine has to have an associated CML NFT to become an "active" mining node.
 CML can be traded as it has value.
 It also has a life cycle: it's born from a seed, grows into a tree, and eventually dies.